 One final thing that helps me not procrastinate on deep work is to actually always do the “set up” that Fabulous recommended; I have a special set of coffee and tea that I only get to make and enjoy as a part of doing my deep work.
 By adding in a ‘treat’ at the very start, I usually find it easier to settle in to whatever the plan was for my deep work session.

 I also find that by thinking of the end product is effective is maintaining focus to complete the entire task with enthusiasm and power

-- How do you block out distractions?
+- How do you ensure high quality work?

 - What does deep work mean for you?